ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

    ```
 2. Go to http://localhost:3000/ from where the docker is running, and access the Grafana dashboard.
 3. Login to the dashboard with default user, username: admin and password: admin
-4. Add prometheus as datasource with direct access configuration as provided below.
+4. Add Prometheus as datasource with direct access configuration as provided below.
    <img src="images/grafana-prometheus-datasource.png" width=500 height=600/>
-5. Now you can import the default grafana dashboard which has some default graphs to visualize the request/response metrics.
+5. Now you can import the default Grafana dashboard which has some default graphs to visualize the request/response metrics.

 ## Distributed Tracing

 Tracing provides information regarding the roundtrip of a service invocation based on the concept of spans, which are structured in a hierarchy based on the cause and effect concept.
-Tracers propagate across several services which can be deployed in several nodes, depicting a high-level view of interconnections among services as well, hence coining the term distributed tracing.
+Tracers propagate across several services that can be deployed in several nodes, depicting a high-level view of interconnections among services as well, hence coining the term distributed tracing.

 A span is a logical unit of work, which encapsulates a start and end time as well as metadata to give more meaning to the unit of work being completed.
 For example, a span representing a client call to an HTTP endpoint would give the user the latency of the client call and metadata like the HTTP URL being called and HTTP method used.
 If the span represents an SQL client call, the metadata would include the query being executed.